jacobkap/crimebythenumbers/docs/intro-to-r.md

 ## Assigning variables {#assignment}

 When we're using R for research the general process is to load data, change it somehow (such as deleting rows we don't want, aggregating from some small unit such as monthly crime to a higher unit such as yearly crime), and then analyze it.
 To do all this we need to be able to make sure each step we do actually changes the data.
-This seems simple but is actually a very common issue I've noticed when working with new R programmers - they run code on the data (e.g. deleting certain rows) but forget to save the change on that data.
+This seems simple but is actually a very common issue I've noticed when working with new R programmers - they run code on the data (e.g. deleting certain rows) but forget to save the change to that data.

 Let's look at an example of this.
 First, we need to know how to create objects in R. I use "object" in a very vague sense to mean anything that is loaded into R and can be manipulated.
 To create something in R we assign "something" to an object name.
 This is a very technical sentence so let's look at an example and then step back and try to understand that sentence.